data-eng/mitrap/README.md

    and the date for each file in given at the top of the file.
    Times might be after mightnight to indicate the following date.

+### Elemental concentration

+The following parser is available:

+ * `inorg_xact`: Elemental concentration from the Xact instrument.

 ### Organic fraction concentration